Mailing address: 609 Baldy Hall, Buffalo NY 14260-1030

 Research Focus

-• My research focuses on Japanese in the areas including lexical-semantic and psycholinguistic properties of categorization, syntax-pragmatics interface, sentence structures in discourse, and comparative analysis of L1 and L2 Japanese grammar.
-Current projects include analyses of L1 and L2 Japanese discourse with respect to argument and sentence forms, and syntax-semantics-discourse interface in Role and Reference Grammar.
+• My research has focused on the Japanese language, specifically in the areas of lexical-semantic and psycholinguistic properties of categorization, the syntax-pragmatics interface, sentence structures in discourse, and a comparative analysis of L1 and L2 Japanese grammar.
+Current projects include analyses of L1 and L2 Japanese discourse concerning argument and sentence forms, as well as the syntax-semantics-discourse interface in Role and Reference Grammar.

-• I'm also involved in the following collaborative research:
+• I am also involved in the following collaborative research:

 • Focus sensitive particles in formal grammar: a cross-linguistic approach (PI: Katalin Balogh, Heinrich-Heine-Universität Düsseldorf).

-This project aims at development of a uniform and cross-linguistic account of focus sensitive particles in Hungarian, Georgian and Japanese, in particular providing a cross-linguistically valid, descriptive characterization of information structure properties and interplay between syntax, semantics, and pragmatics.
+This project aims to develop a uniform and cross-linguistic account of focus sensitive particles in Hungarian, Georgian and Japanese.
+Specifically, it seeks to provide a cross-linguistically valid and descriptive characterization of information structure properties and interplay between syntax, semantics, and pragmatics.

 • Japanese and English as Lingua Francas in international co-learning, in particular, discourse studies of contact and native situations for the use of Japanese as a lingua franca (PI: Mitsuko Takei, Hiroshima Shudo University).